Library

 Opening hours for all students are:

 The Library provides an excellent service in supporting all students in their personal and academic development.
 By encouraging reading for pleasure and purpose all students can acquire knowledge, understanding and skills that will enhance their learning and equip them to make choices for their future.
 It is a proven fact that reading is a key indicator of future success, empowering students both academically and personally.
-Every student has a library challenge card that encourages, motivates and rewards reading towards this end.
-The library works very closely with the English Department in order to maximise learning opportunities and shares the same belief in the words chosen by the department of the writer Maya Angelou.

 “When I look back, I am so impressed again with the life-giving power of literature.
 If I were a young person today, trying to gain a sense of myself in the world, I would do that again by reading, just as I did when I was young.”
 Maya Angelou